nuejs/www/blog/perfect-web-framework/index.md

 ## Content-first core `DX` [content]
 The purpose of a website is to present content.
 To spread your thoughts or generate sales.
-For this obvious reason, your website should be optimized for content creation.
+For this obvious reason, your website should be optimized for content producers.

 Ideally, content people should be able to create new content and update the information architecture without seeking assistance from designers or developers.
 Several authors could proceed in isolation and break nothing but their local language or grammar.